Flo: A data-driven limited-area storm surge model: Method

-Figure \ref{fig:train_hist_2d} shows the statistical distribution of storm surge for each year of the NORA-Surge data set (all grid points), with the training, validation and evaluation periods marked with a blue, green and yellow background, respectively.
-In Figure \ref{fig:train_hist} we show the summarized distribution of storm surge for the training, validation and evaluation periods.
-The data set contain, for each time step, a total number of $593\,920$ grid points, whereas $436\,047$ of them (approximately $73\%$) are ocean points.
-It is clearly evident in Figure \ref{fig:train_stats} that the water level due to storm surge is very close to zero most of the time.
-However, the socio-economic impact of storm surge, including consequences to life and property, becomes increasingly important as the amplitude of the storm surge increase, i.e., it is a case of extreme value prediction.
-Figure \ref{fig:train_stats} show that even in a 43 year long data set, extreme values are very rare.
+Figure \ref{fig:train_hist_2d} shows the statistical distribution of residual water level for each year of the NORA-Surge dataset (all grid points), with the training, validation and evaluation periods marked with a blue, green and yellow background, respectively.
+In Figure \ref{fig:train_hist} we show the summarized distribution of residual water level for the training, validation and evaluation periods.
+The dataset contains, for each time step, a total number of $593\,920$ grid points, whereas $436\,047$ of them (approximately $73\%$) are ocean points.
+It is clearly evident in Figure \ref{fig:train_stats} that the residual water level is very close to zero most of the time.
+However, the socio-economic impact of storm surge, including consequences to life and property, becomes increasingly important as the amplitude of the residual water level increases, i.e., it is a case of extreme value prediction.
+Figure \ref{fig:train_stats} shows that even in a 43-year long dataset, extreme values are very rare.

 Usually, LAM-models implement lateral boundary forcings using a lower-resolution model surrounding the regional domain (e.g., see \cite{oskarsson2023,adamov2025,wijnands2025} which uses coarser global models as boundary forcing datasets).
 In an operational setup, a data-driven LAM model requires boundary forcings at each forecast time step, which may be provided by an external numerical model.
-In the current work we have taken a simpler approach, where we have reduced the size of the prediction domain by five grid points, and used the remaining cells as boundary forcings.
+In the current work, we have taken a simpler approach, where we have reduced the size of the prediction domain by five grid points, and used the remaining cells as boundary forcings.
 This means that the state of boundary domain is provided by the same dataset as the interior domain, and that the resolution is the same.
 This setup may be extended to facilitate an operational setup, as further discussed in \ref{sec:summary}.